hassanyousefzade/tensorflow2-soft-actor-critic/README.md

 ## tutorial

-this is a good tutorial for teorical understanding for SAC alghoritm.[[tutorial]](https://spinningup.openai.com/en/latest/algorithms/sac.html)
+this is a good tutorial for theoretical understanding for SAC alghoritm.[[tutorial]](https://spinningup.openai.com/en/latest/algorithms/sac.html)